AVRT Awards

 Honoring Outstanding Leadership in Vision Rehabilitation

-Any professional colleague may submit the nomination.
+*Any professional colleague of the individual may submit the nomination.

 The Outstanding Service Award in Vision Rehabilitation Therapy